Mathematics and Computer Science

 (QUANTITATIVE REASONING)

 Properties of the integers.
 Divisibility, prime numbers, congruence.
 Chinese Remainder Theorem, Wilson's Theorem, Euler's Theorem.
-Emphasis on writing proofs in the context of number theory; mathematical induction.
+Emphasis on writing proofs; mathematical induction.
+Additional topics may include continued fractions, quadratic reciprocity, public-key cryptography.

 The mathematics of economic game theory.
 Two-person matrix games and their solutions.
-The Minimax Theorem, linear programming and the simplex method, Nash equilibria.
-Topics from non-cooperative and cooperative game theory.
+The Minimax Theorem, linear programming and the Simplex Method, Nash equilibria.
+Two-person, nonzero sum games, n-person nonzero sum games, cooperative games, the Shapley value.

 Prerequisites: MATH 175 and MATH 250.